MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-component-costs.md

 ### Optimize application features

-Identify and remove underutilized or unnecessary features in your application to reduce costs and reallocate resources more efficiently.
-Evaluate potential waste based on the value of application features to users and their alignment with business goals.
-Identify and eliminate features that don't provide value to the workload.
-Remove unnecessary features to allocate resources more efficiently to features that bring more value to the users and the business.
+Optimizing application features is the process of either removing, reinvesting, or monetizing application features based on value.
+It ensures you allocate resources to application features that provide the most value to customers.
+Optimizing application features helps avoid investing in features that contribute to technical debt or do not yield enough return on investment.

 #### Evaluate application feature value